LGSOC vs HGSOC: Understanding the Two Faces of Ovarian Serous Carcinoma

 LGSOC frequently harbors mutations in the KRAS and BRAF genes.
 These genes are like cellular on/off switches that control cell growth and division.
 When mutated, they get stuck in the “on” position, leading to uncontrolled cell growth.
 About two-thirds of LGSOC tumors carry one of these mutations.

-HGSOC is almost universally characterized by mutations in the TP53 gene.
-TP53 is often called the “guardian of the genome” because it normally acts as a brake on cell division when DNA damage is detected.
+HGSOC is predominantly characterized by mutations in the TP53 gene.
+TP53 is often called the “guardian of the genome” because it usually acts as a brake on cell division when DNA damage is detected.
 When TP53 is mutated, it can’t perform this protective function, allowing damaged cells to multiply unchecked.
-This loss of control contributes to the aggressive growth typical of HGSOC.
+While most HGSOC cases show TP53 mutations, some rare cases may be TP53-negative while still showing abnormal p53 immunohistochemistry.
+This disruption of p53 function, whether through direct TP53 mutation or other mechanisms, contributes to the aggressive growth typical of HGSOC.

 Understanding these genetic differences is crucial, as they influence how each type of cancer behaves and responds to treatment.
 They also provide targets for developing new, more precise therapies.